perry-mitchell/cowl/README.md

 | `status`      | Number    | The status code                       |
 | `statusText`  | String    | The status code text                  |

+### Response headers

+Headers sent by the server are parsed and all keys converted to lower-case for easier handling.

 ### Request failures

 If a request fails or returns a status code outside the allowed range (200-399), an error is thrown.
 This particular error will contain some properties to help deal with the failure: